blessedwithsins/azure-infra-gs/docs/faq.md

 This is likely an issue with the `Application.ReadWrite.OwnedBy` permissions that is required by the service principal `osdu-mvp-[your unique here]-terraform`.
 Please verify that the service principal has been granted the permission and that the permission has recieved admin consent.

+## My Service Principal is running into permission errors

+This is most likely a problem with the permission of the service principal that is running the deployment.
+The service principal that is running the deployment must have permissions to to create other service principals.
+If it doesn't have this permission, it might be a limitation of your AAD tenant configuration.
+Please discuss with your AAD tenant provider to see if permission can be granted.

 # Infrastructure Provisioning Questions